- Education and Science»

 In the early days of the English Raj; that is when India was the Jewel in the Crown of the Empire, what was viewed was the vast wealth of the upper class, not the horrible lives lived by the majority of people.

-This narrow focus of the invader leads to the eventual overthrow because there is no attempt at enculturating the masses so that they feel part of the Empire not an exploited commodity.
+This narrow focus of the invader leads to the eventual overthrow as there is no attempt at enculturating the masses so that they feel part of the Empire not an exploited commodity.

 This narrow view prevents us from truly comprehending Classical Greek culture.